Frederic-vW/potts-complexity/README.md

 <img src="Fig_potts_complexity.png" width="600"/>

 ### Potts 2D visualization
 Dynamics of the 2D Potts system (Q=5) on a lattice (128 x 128)  are shown below.
 The dynamics from the initial random state are included.
+The critical temperature is Tc=0.85.

 Low temperature, T=0.51 (0.6 Tc)
 <p align="center">